-The LP gas detector/alarm is powered by a 12-volt source.
-Any interruption in power will render this alarm inoperative.
-Always ensure power is applied especially when appliances are in use.
 The appliances installed in your motor home are tested and listed, and comply with standards established by these organizations.
 All appliances are covered by Fleetwood's Ownercare Warranty program.
 Each appliance is also warranted by its manufacturer.

 The individual appliance manuals included in your Owner's Information Package contain detailed operating and maintenance instructions.
 Always refer to the respective manual for the appliance in question.